Lakshmiec/Lakshmiec/README.md

 - 🛠️ Python, LLMs, LangChain, FastAPI, React, Cloud, and more
 - 🚢 Building, breaking, and learning—one project at a time
 - ✨ Always up for a chat about tech, travel, or your next big idea!
-- 🔧 Currently freelancing, working on AI/ML projects that leverage cutting-edge techniques like **Retrieval-Augmented Generation (RAG)**.
+- 🔧 Currently freelancing, working on AI/ML projects that leverage cutting-edge AI techniques.
 - 🌍 Based in the UK 🇬🇧 (but always online 🌐)

 ### 🌱 What I’m Into Now